CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: EXPERIMENTS

 \subsection{Simulation results}

-We evaluate the learning performance of each method by measuring the success rate for each task.
-A task is considered successfully completed if the distance between the object and the target is below a threshold $\epsilon_s$ at the end of an episode.
+We evaluated the learning performance of each method by measuring the success rate for each task.
+A task is successfully completed if the distance between the object and the target is below a threshold $\epsilon_s$ at the end of an episode.
 The results are shown in~\Cref{fig:generalsuccess}.

 With only sparse task rewards, task-relevant skill acquisition heavily relies on effective exploration.
-In the \code{Single-object} task, all methods---except \code{RND-full}---achieve some degree of success. \method, \code{RND-object}, and \code{Heuristics} perform best, while \code{CAI-kinematic} and \code{CAI-learned} underperform.
+In the \code{Single-object} task, all methods---except \code{RND-full}---achieve some degree of success. \method, \code{RND-object}, and \code{Heuristics} perform the best, while \code{CAI-kinematic} and \code{CAI-learned} underperform.
 The low performance of \code{CAI-learned} is likely due to the high data and time demands required to learn an accurate dynamics model from scratch.
-In contrast, \code{CAI-kinematic} performs comparably to the top methods, suggesting that the naive kinematic prior is sufficient for simpler tasks with straightforward object interactions.

-In the more complex \code{Single-wall} and \code{Multi-wall} tasks, only \method and \code{RND-object} demonstrate notable success, with \code{RND-object} exhibiting lower asymptotic performance than \method in both scenarios.
-This highlights \method's unique ability to guide task-relevant exploration even in the presence of obstacles, validating its effectiveness in cluttered environments without relying on dense extrinsic rewards.
+In contrast, \code{CAI-kinematic} performs comparably with the top methods, suggesting that the naive kinematic prior is sufficient for simpler tasks with straightforward object interactions.
+In the more complex \code{Single-wall} and \code{Multi-wall} tasks, only \method and \code{RND-object} demonstrate notable success, with \code{RND-object} showing lower asymptotic performance than \method in both scenarios.
+This highlights \method's unique ability to guide task-relevant exploration even in the presence of obstacles, validating its effectiveness in cluttered environments and independence from dense extrinsic rewards.
 The failure of \code{CAI-kinematic} and \code{CAI-learned} in these tasks emphasizes the importance of combining a kinematic prior with a learned residual model to efficiently capture the complex object dynamics needed for effective exploration.

 \code{RND-full} results in agents randomly exploring the state space without yielding meaningful behavior in all tasks.
 This finding reinforces the need for object-centric exploration bonuses when the skill to be learned involves physical interaction with objects.
 The performance gap between \code{RND-object} and \method can be partially attributed to the phenomenon of \emph{detachment}~\cite{ecoffet2019go}, where the agent drifts away from reward-depleted areas and continuously pursues new regions with higher intrinsic reward, potentially losing avenues of task-relevant exploration.